 Fabric KeyChains.
 Ever dig into the depths of your purse trying to find your car keys, while simultaneously juggling groceries and a wiggly toddler?
-Well I have.
-One too many times.
-Today I would love to share with you how to make these fabric keychains that can be worn around your wrist for easy access.
-Fabric KeyChains

-How to Weave on a Cardboard Loom June 25th, 2008 Email 1310 users recommend Weaving like this can be the basis for so many projects: place mats, coasters, bags, hats—use your imagination.
+It’s really simple to put together, and you can easily make it in any size.
+How to Weave on a Cardboard Loom.
+June 25th, 2008 Email 1322 users recommend Weaving like this can be the basis for so many projects: place mats, coasters, bags, hats—use your imagination.

-All photos by Diane Gilleland
+All photos by Diane Gilleland.
 20 Crafty Ways To Use Up Fabric Scraps : Posted on | November 8, 2008 | 2 Comments My grandmother always had a mountain of fabric scraps.

 I know I do….I want to make my own adorable stuffed owl army!
 Alex from MOONSTICHES put together this really well done tutorial, which was inspired from a pattern she found in a book (info on the front page of the tutorial).
 Since Alex does not share the pattern from the book, you can buy the book (although it’s in Japanese) or come up with your own pattern and use Alex’s tutorial as an inspiration for your own owl.
 For more inspiration, visit the Owly Love Flickr Pool .

 The silly things they say and do keep me laughing all the time.
 In fact, as I was working on this post my three year-old came blasting by, one arm outstretched, clutching his toothbrush, shouting (in a deep manly voice) "Oh, Mr. Plaque I am coming to get you! " Dental Superheros make my day!
 My favorite part of making this tutorial, by far, was the photo shoot.
 WHIMSY LOFT.
 This is a very simple Tutorial to make a Sock Owl.

 I’m using the leggings sock… the one that goes from your ankle up to your knees.
 See photos below from left to right.
 Measure 5″ from the rubber and cut.
 Pioneer Woman Home & Garden.
 A sweet friend of mine sent the girls and me a box of adorably adorable owl pillows this week.

 I hope.
 I didn't forget about the promise I made earlier this week - the only problem was finding half an hour to get my act together (and half an hour of good light as well).
 And I did today!
 So, here's our most fantastic pillow ever!
 My girls' very favorite (and mine as well) totally whimsical triangular shaped pillow (this is actually the simpler version of a pillow I made a little while back but which didn't make it to the blog yet, somehow).
 What you'll need: - fabric: a 32cm x 64cm piece of heavy cotton, denim, canvas,...
 Note: you can make the bigger or smaller, just make sure that the long side of the rectangle is twice the short side in length.